 Although there’s no psoriasis cure, there are many effective treatments which help to keep it under control.

 The main symptom of psoriasis is red or dark raised patches on your skin called plaques.
 These can be flaky, scaly, and itchy but not usually painful.
 They can appear anywhere, but most commonly on your elbows, knees and scalp.
+You may also experience itchy genitals.

 Of all people with psoriasis, nearly half have nail problems such as pitting and ridging, and nearly a third will develop joint problems (psoriatic arthritis) – particularly if your symptoms are more severe.